molevolworkshop/molevolworkshop.github.io/software/jetstream2024.md

 It is wise to lock the _MOLE-2024-base_ instance as soon as you are finished setting it up.
 To do this, choose **Lock** from the **Actions** menu when you are viewing the details of the _MOLE-2024-base_ instance.
 Locking prevents you from doing something stupid, like deleting this image accidentally.
 It is easy to unlock it any time you need to, but it is much harder to recreate it after accidentally deleting it!
 I tend to keep all instances locked unless I find there is some action that requires unlocking.

-## Create MOLE-2024-snapshot
+## Create MOLE 2024 snapshots

 Once the **MOLE-2024-base** VM is set up and running, you can create a **snapshot** image using the Actions menu.
-I name these snapshot images something like **MOLE-2024-snapshot-04-25** (where the 04-25 part is the date) and make additional snapshots (deleting the really old ones) as changes are made to MOLE-2024-base.
+I named the first of these snapshot images **MOLE-2024-snapshot-04-25** (where the 04-25 part is the date) and make additional snapshots (deleting the really old ones) as changes are made to MOLE-2024-base.

 Note that MOLE-2024-snapshot-05-25 will show `0 B` initially when viewed in the Images list.
 Not to worry; the size will be updated when the image is fully created.

+A second snapshot **MOLE-2024-snapshot-05-10** was created just prior to creating new test VMs.

 ## Creating instances based on MOLE-2024-snapshot-04-25